Register for email updates about the weekend.

 We want you to have space and time with your team and meet other youth workers.
 So we’ve negotiated special discounts with the local restaurants and coffee shops.
 Take some time to relax and enjoy yourself with all that Birmingham has to offer.
 Nearer the time we'll be producing a guide to where to eat and drink and some exclusive discounts available to NYMW delegates.

-If you have special needs and would like to check we have the right facilities or support, contact Jenny, one of our event team, to talk to us.
+We want the NYMW to be as inclusive as possible.
+If there is support we can provide to make your weekend run more smoothly, or you would like to check we have the right facilities, contact Jenny, one of our event team, to talk to us.
 We have wheelchair accessible venues and a hearing loop system for the main sessions.

 Parents bringing children are welcome.
 We’ll have an area for feeding and nappy changing, and a crèche with sound piped in from the main sessions.
 If you would like to join us for the conference but would need to bring along your young children, we’ll make sure there is a designated safe space with toys, where you can also hear the sessions.
 Just let us know if this is something you’ll need by emailing NYMW

 Staying over for the weekend is easy.
 There’s a huge choice of hotels just a stone’s throw from the venue.
 If you’re looking for proximity, the Travelodge is the cheapest we’ve found (find a friend to share a room with to make it even cheaper), and then there are some pricier options at the Premier Inn, Jury’s Inn and Hampton Hilton.
 Book early for the best rates.